 Last night's PBS special “Ten Buildings that Changed America” was a quick look a several “uniquely American” architectural styles.
 All the big names were there: Thomas Jefferson’s neoclassical temples, Richardson’s Romanesque, and ending with Frank Gehry’s free-form Walt Disney Concert Hall.
 The show was especially timely for me; I had been admiring one of Gehry’s lesser known works only the week before: The Weisman Art Museum on the University of Minnesota campus.
 The playfulness of its stainless steel siding has given a new life to the University’s Mall for across the street there is now another inspiring a modern masterpiece (with the most uninspired name, however) “Science Teaching Student Service”:

 The information desk couldn’t help me with the name of the architect (William Pederson), but the design he and his team created is a winner, both on the outside and the interior:

 When I was at the “U” this was the site of a truly dreadful temporary building made of concrete and plywood.

 The idea of human progress isn’t dead yet:

-This may have been built without the spark from Gehry's Weisman.
+This may have been built without the spark from Gehry’s Weisman, but I doubt it.